 Increased Mortality in Elderly Patients with Dementia-Related Psychosis:

-Cerebrovascular Adverse Events, Including Stroke, In Elderly Patients with Dementia-Related Psychosis:
+Cerebrovascular Adverse Reactions, Including Stroke, in Elderly Patients with Dementia-Related Psychosis:

 In placebo-controlled trials with risperidone, aripiprazole, and olanzapine in elderly subjects with dementia, there was a higher incidence of cerebrovascular adverse reactions (cerebrovascular accidents and transient ischemic attacks) including fatalities compared to placebo-treated subjects.
-SAPHRIS is not approved for the treatment of patients with dementia-related psychosis (see also Warnings and Increased Mortality in Elderly Patients with Dementia-Related Psychosis as previously mentioned).
+No studies have been conducted with oral paliperidone, the 1-month paliperidone palmitate extended-release injectable suspension, or INVEGA TRINZA in elderly patients with dementia.
+These medications are not approved for the treatment of patients with dementia-related psychosis (see Warnings and Increased Mortality in Elderly Patients with Dementia-Related Psychosis as previously mentioned).

 Neuroleptic Malignant Syndrome: